TommyTran732/Kernel-Module-Blacklist/README.md

 - The output of `cat /proc/version`.

-Additionally, the output of `lshw`, information on your workload, etc will greatly be appreciated, but it is not necessary.
+Additionally, the output of `lshw`, information on your workload, etc will be greatly appreciated, but they are not necessary.

 ## Supported hardwware/Workload